Skip to content ↓

 Stretford Grammar School believes that uniform plays an important part in supporting the ethos of the school in Years 7 – 11 by:

-• Reflecting high standards of appearance thus engendering a sense of pride in the school community
+• Promotes a sense of pride in the school and promotes the values of the school

 Description of the School Uniform Years 7 – 11: